MuteBard/Unity/Notes/dev/DEV-18.md

 ![](../images/DEV-18/DEV-18-B.png)

-    Create a Volume and add the volume component (you will have this script if you have Univeral RP installed)
+    Create an empty called volume and add the volume component (you will have this script if you have Univeral RP installed)

 ![](../images/DEV-18/DEV-18-C.png)